 FSANZ considered the promotion of consistency between domestic and international food standards and the desirability of an efficient and internationally competitive food industry.
-HiMOs including those requested in this Application are permitted for addition to equivalent IFP in other overseas jurisdictions.
+HiMOs including those requested in this application are permitted for addition to equivalent infant formula products in other overseas jurisdictions.
 The permission will promote consistency between domestic and a number of international food standards.
-See also Section 1.4 of this Report.
+See also Section 1.4 of this report.

-• the desirability of an efficient and internationally competitive food industry permissions for 2'-FL as an individual ingredient and will support an internationally competitive food industry.
+• the desirability of an efficient and internationally competitive food industry

-The proposed permissions would support an internationally competitive food industry in relation to the addition of 2'-FL/DFL, LNT, 6'-SL, and 3'-SL to IFP.
+The permissions would support an internationally competitive food industry in relation to the addition of the permitted 2'-FL/DFL, LNT, 6'-SL, and 3'-SL to infant formula products.

-Additionally, removing the existing prohibition for the use of ITF and/or GOS with LNnT in IFP and not applying the prohibition to 2'-FL/DFL, LNT, 6'-SL, and 3'-SL aligns with the Code
+Additionally, removing the existing prohibition for the use of ITF and/or GOS with LNnT in infant formula products and not applying the prohibition to the permitted 2'-FL/DFL, LNT, 6'-SL, and 3'-SL aligns with the Code permissions for 2'-FL as an individual ingredient and will support an internationally competitive food industry.